 ‘Seasonal ottomans and poufs can really change a decor vibe,’ suggests Allison Knizek, founder of Allison Knizek Design in the San Fernando Valley.
 ‘Apple green ottomans suggest the freshness of spring with their refreshing hue.
 For fall and winter, replace with a rich jewel or autumnal tone.

-4. Repaint in powder-puff pastels
+8. Repaint in pretty pastels

 There’s a trick to repainting a room for a seasonal, spring decor refresh without it seeming a chore.